CMP Panel - Comprehensive Metabolic Panel

 10. Blood Urea Nitrogen (BUN)

-The BUN/creatinine ratio is calculated by dividing the urea nitrogen result by the creatinine result.
-This ratio can help determine whether elevated urea nitrogen is due to impaired kidney function or other factors such as dehydration, urinary blockage, or excessive blood loss.
+The BUN/creatinine ratio is calculated by dividing the amount of urea nitrogen by the amount of creatinine.
+This ratio helps us understand if high urea nitrogen happens due to bad kidney function or other problems.
+These problems can be dehydration, a blockage in the urinary system, or significant blood loss.

 11. Total Protein